 It’s a long shot with a breed such as the Silken Windhound, but consider visiting your local shelter and seeing if there are any there to adopt.

 - The Silken Windhound is a relatively new breed, being first bred as recently as 1985.

-- The Silken Windhound is a quick, and intelligent animal which regularly appears in competitive luring and course programs.
+- The Silken Windhound is a quick, and intelligent animal that regularly appears in competitive luring and course programs.

-- The Silken Windhound is not only an accomplished athlete, but it is also a verified therapy dog and can perform a multitude assistance role.
+- The Silken Windhound is not only an accomplished athlete, but it is also a verified therapy dog and can perform a multitude of assistance roles.

 Physical Traits of the Silken Windhound